-- (a) Subject to subclause (iii), Employers engaged Commercial/Institutional work bound by this Agreement shall pay the amount indicated in the wage schedule for all hours worked by Employees engaged in the insulation trade into a Pension Trust Fund solely trusteed and administered by the Union. - Contributions shall be remitted to the Asbestos Workers' Pension Plan of Alberta, 9335 - 47th Street, Edmonton, Alberta, T6B 2R7, not later than the fifteenth (15th) day of the following month. - (ii) Subject to subclause (iii), Employers engaged in Industrial work bound by this Agreement shall pay the amount indicated in the Wage Schedule for all hours earned (ie. at the applicable rate) by Employees engaged in the insulation trade into a Pension Trust Fund solely trusteed and administered by the Union.
+Subject to (iii), Employers engaged in Commercial/Institutional (a) work bound by this Agreement shall pay the amount indicated in the wage schedule for all hours worked by Employees engaged in the insulation trade into a Pension Trust Fund solely trusteed and administered by the Union.

-Contributions shall be remitted to the Asbestos Workers' Pension Plan of Alberta, 9335 - 47th Street, Edmonton, Alberta, T6B 2R7, not later than the fifteenth (15th) day of the following month.

-- (iii) Notwithstanding (i) and (ii) above, if an Employee is engaged in employment for which the Employer's contributions are to be made to the Plan, and the Employee is both sixty (60) years of age or older and is receiving a pension from the Asbestos Workers' Pension Plan of Alberta, the Employee may make an application to the Administrator of the Asbestos Workers' Pension Plan of Alberta, for the future pension contributions that would otherwise be payable by the Employer to the Asbestos Workers' Pension Plan of Alberta, to be paid as wages directly to the Employee by the Employer. - (iv) Upon the approval of the Administrator of the Employee's application for payment of the pension contribution as wages to the Employee, and notification to the Employer of such approval, the Employer shall be relieved of any obligation under the Collective Agreement and Plan to remit future pension contributions to the Asbestos Workers' Pension Plan of Alberta for that approved Employee.

-(b) Employers bound by this Collective Agreement shall also be bound by the Trust Agreement, and any amendments to the Trust Agreement, which has established the Asbestos Workers' Pension Plan of Alberta.
+- Contributions shall be remitted to the Asbestos Workers' Pension Plan of Alberta, 9335 - 47th Street, Edmonton, Alberta, T6B 2R7, not later than the fifteenth (15th) day of the following month. - Subject to (iii), Employers engaged in Industrial work bound by this Agreement shall pay the amount indicated in the Wage Schedule for all hours earned (ie. at the applicable rate) by Employees engaged in the insulation trade into a Pension Trust Fund solely trusteed and administered by the Union. - Contributions shall be remitted to the Asbestos Workers' Pension Plan of Alberta, 9335 - 47th Street, Edmonton, Alberta, T6B 2R7, not later than the fifteenth (15th) day of the following month. - (iii) Notwithstanding the wage schedules herein for Temporary Foreign Workers, a person who is a Temporary Foreign Worker may make application to the Plan to be paid in accordance with the generally applicable wage schedules. and to have contributions made to the Plan accordingly. - Notwithstanding (i) and (ii) above, if an Employee is (iv) engaged in employment for which the Employer's contributions are to be made to the Plan, and the Employee is both sixty (60) years of age or older and is receiving a pension from the Asbestos Workers' Pension Plan of Alberta, the Employee may make an application to the Administrator of the Asbestos Workers' Pension Plan of Alberta, for the future pension contributions that would otherwise be payable by the Employer to the Asbestos Workers' Pension Plan of Alberta, to be paid in accordance with the appropriate wage schedule herein. - (v) Upon the approval of the Administrator of the Employee's application for payment of the pension contribution as wages to the Employee, and notification to the Employer of such approval, the Employer shall be relieved of any obligation under the Collective Agreement and Plan to remit future pension contributions to the Asbestos Workers' Pension Plan of Alberta for that approved Employee. - (b) Employers bound by this Collective Agreement shall also be bound by the Trust Agreement, and any amendments to the Trust Agreement, which has established the Asbestos Workers' Pension Plan of Alberta.
 The Employers shall not, however, be bound to any amendment to the Trust Agreement which has the effect of making the Employers, or any individual Employer, liable to the Trust Fund for an amount greater than the contributions which the Employer is required by this Collective Agreement to remit to the Fund, together with any reasonable liquidated damages, legal fees and disbursements which the Employer may be required to pay by reason of the Employer not remitting such contributions to the Trust Fund as are required by this Collective Agreement.